Prevent SAP Outages

 SAP HANA performance with high CPU utilization

 The graph shows the CPU utilization (red) at its peak between 4:00 am and 4:08 am at 99 percent.
 The number of active threads (blue) and waiting threads (green) correlate with this.
 There is a resource shortage in this short period of time, so the number of Blocked Transactions increases to 13.
 We then analyzed the SQL statement, which contributed to a CPU utilization of 99 percent.
-Experience shows that there is often a resource shortage in SAP systems due to in-house developments or their SQL statements.
+Experience has shown that there is often a resource bottleneck in SAP systems due to in-house developments or their SQL statements.

 In-house developments vs. standard transactions